snavaes/nlgids.london/md/prices/prijs.en.md

 # Prices

-A one hour private mini tour from £50!
+A one hour private mini tour from £60!
 Just enough to get a good feel of the area .... and leave you wanting more.

-Walk 1½ hour £50 (up to 4 people)
+Walk 1½ hour £60 (up to 4 people)

-:    every additional person £5.

-Walk 2 hours £60 (up to 4 people)

 :    every additional person £6.

+Walk 2 hours £75 (up to 4 people)

+:    every additional person £7.

 Bespoke tours